artbox-admin/automatic-app-landing-page/_pages/presskit.md

 • Milestones to celebrate progress along your decluttering journey
 • Automatic Light/Dark Mode based on device settings (configurable)
 • Localization Support (English, German, Spanish, Dutch, French, Chinese)

+If you're interested in featuring Artbox or publishing a review, please get in touch for a promo code: hello@artbox.app